rlugtu/sequin/README.md

 TO START SERVER
 run rails s
-go to localhost specified by terminal (generally localhost:3000)
+in your browser, go to localhost specified by terminal (generally localhost:3000)